-Habitat Conservation Needs:
+Habitat Conservation Needs (Area 10):

-• Funding for up to several million dollars will be needed to conduct reseeding and habitat restoration efforts for the recent fires in the Harrison Pass and Sherman
+Small-scale and targeted medusahead herbicide treatments have occurred in the Harrison Pass area on private lands, but a much larger portion of U.S. Forest Service lands remains untreated and serve as a source of spread.

-- Mountain areas (2019 Corta and Cherry fires), including restoration projects from USFS Toiyabe National Forest and BLM Elko Districts. - Small-scale and targeted medusahead herbicide treatments have occurred in the Harrison Pass area on state lands, but a much larger portion of U.S. Forest Service lands within the Corta fire perimeter remains untreated. - Additional radio-collaring in the eastern portion of the corridor to incorporate additional movement pathways to areas with significant habitat restoration investments (i.e., Spruce Mountain).
-Although we have documented movements of Area 10 mule deer to Spruce Mountain, these movements have not been quantified with high-resolution GPS collars to date.
+Additional radio-collaring in the eastern portion of the corridor are planned for 2020-2021 to identify additional movement pathways to areas with significant habitat restoration investments in the Spruce Mountain region of Nevada Hunt Unit 105.